bokner/solverl/README.md

     MiniZinc `array` type corresponds to (nested) [List](https://hexdocs.pm/elixir/List.html).
     The code determines dimensions of the array based on its nested structure.
-    Each level of nested list has to contain elements of the same length, or the exception `{:irregular_array, array}` will be thrown.
+    Each level of the nested list has to contain lists of the same length, or the exception `{:irregular_array, array}` will be thrown.
     6 levels of nesting are currently supported, in line with MiniZinc current limit.